Killer545537/Sem-5-Notes/Operations-Research/Operations-Research.typ

 ]
 #definition[Augmenting Path][
   It is a path from the source to the sink in a residual graph along which additional flow can be pushed.
 ]

+#algorithm[Ford-Fulkerson's Algorithm][
+  + Start with all flows equal to 0
+  + While there exists an augmenting path from source to sink in the residual geaph:
+    + Find the minimum residual capacity (bottleneck) along that path
+    + Increase the flow along the path by the bottleneck value
+    + Update the residual graph (reduce forward capacities, increase backward capacities) ]

+#definition[Cut][
+  It is a set of directed links which when deleted from the network will cause a complete disruption of flow between source and sink.
+]
+A cut helps us analyse the amount of flow disruption by cutting all the supplies midway.
+#theorem[Maximum Flow Minimum Cut Method][
+  For any network with a single source and sink, the maximum possible flow from the source to the sink is equal to the minimum cut capacity for all the cuts of the network.
+]